 The Challenge Bell, held in Quebec City, Canada, was a new addition to the WTA calendar.
 It was held for the first time in 1993.
 The event took place at the Club Advantage, a multi-purpose sports venue, and was played on indoor carpet.

 Its first champions were Nathalie Tauziat (1993) and Katerina Maleeva (1994).

 The facts: A nervous Serena Williams goes down in straight sets

-The first round in a qualifying event at a Tier III event on the WTA Tour had never drawn so much attention from tennis experts as it had this time in Quebec City on October 28, 1995.
-One year after his older daughter, Venus, had stunned the tennis world with her outstanding debut on the WTA Tour, Richard Williams was about to unleash his youngest daughter, Serena on the women’s circuit.
-The 14-year-old teenager had not competed in any junior event for the last few years, and her father was in no hurry for her to turn pro.
+The first round in a qualifying event at a Tier III event on the WTA Tour had never drawn so much attention from tennis experts as it did on this memorable day in Quebec City, October 28, 1995.
+One year after his older daughter Venus had stunned the tennis world with her outstanding debut on the WTA Tour, Richard Williams was about to take the training wheels of his youngest daughter Serena.
+The14-year-old teenager had not competed in any junior event for the last few years, and her father was in no hurry for her to turn pro.

 “I’m just afraid, especially with Serena, who’s a perfectionist, that she’ll take it so seriously that she’ll never have fun with it, be a flop at 18,” he explained, according to The New York Times.

 Many people had thought that Richard Williams was crazy to move away from the traditional path of juniors to pros for his daughters.
 That was until a year earlier in Oakland, when Venus, arriving out of nowhere, eliminated world No 59 Shaun Stafford and pushed world No 2 Arantxa Sanchez to three sets.
 People were ready to see Serena following in the footsteps of her older sister.

 But the journey to the WTA Tour was not without complications of the logistical sort.